 MPH students are required to attain a B- or better in Breadth Course Requirements (Epidemiology PB HLTH 250A; Biostatistics PB HLTH 142; Health Policy & Management PB HLTH 200J; Environmental Health PB HLTH 200K; Health and Social Behavior PB HLTH 200L) and a course in Public Health Leadership.
 Students attaining less than a B− will be required to retake the course.
 To receive the MPH degree, the student must also meet the Good Academic Standing Rule, i.e. average overall GPA is a B average (3.0).

-Each MPH student completes a public health practice internship for a minimum of 12 weeks.
+Each MPH student completes a full-time (40 hours/week) public health internship for a minimum of 12 weeks.
 This experience provides opportunities for students to:

 - Apply and enhance public health competencies

 - Experience how one public health organization functions

 - Examine leadership strengths and areas for further growth